serverlessworkflow/specification/specification/README.md

 Exceptions can be handled in the following ways:

-* Don't handle exceptions inside states of branches: in this case, exceptions should be propagated to the Parallel state and can be handled with the Parallel states 'onError' definition.
+* Don't handle exceptions inside states of branches: in this case, exceptions should be propagated to the Parallel state and can be handled with the Parallel states "onError" definition.
 For example:

 ```json
 {